kiboschool/course-mathematical-thinking/src/homework/problem-sets/week5_solutions.md

-# Problem Set 5 Solutions
+# Problem Set Week 5 Solutions

 1. We flip a coin three times.
 The set of all outcomes can be described as:
 \\(\omega = \{HHH, HHT, HTH, HTT, TTT, TTH, THH, THT\}\\)